lokesh-krishna/dotfiles/README.md

 ### Wallpaper
 ![Wallpaper](/nord-v2/images/wallpaper.png)
 Based on the gorgeous artwork by [Denis Istomin](https://www.artstation.com/artwork/YeePYb)
+Edited to match the Nord color scheme using [ImageGoNord](https://ign.schrodinger-hat.it/)

 ## Nord v1